chiostro/sign-pdf-termux/README.md

 Bash script  can run without parameters.
 For default as test, it will overwrite the original pdf in the folder with the signature of Napoleone, printing a new file with the suffix "signed_".
 Copy document to sign under same folder of shell signpdf.sh.

 For the porpose:
-Make a picture of your signature, move the picture to download folder of mobile, copy your dounloaded document pdf file and signature.jpg from /storage/emulated/0/Download/ to  ~/sign-pdf-termux , if PDf has 2 pages and signature must go on the second, e.g.:
+Make a picture of your signature, move the picture to download folder of mobile, copy your dounloaded document pdf file and signature.jpg from /storage/emulated/0/Download/ to  ~/sign-pdf-termux , if PDf has 2 pages and signature must go on the second, parameter n° 4  must be 2, run like e.g.:

      cd  sign-pdf-termux
          cp /storage/emulated/0/Download/Document.pdf .
          cp /storage/emulated/0/Download/signature.jpg .
          # transform jpg in png using magick command
          magick signature.jpg signature.png
          sh signpdf.sh Document.pdf signature.png w 2 30 +130+350 #  x & y  Cartesian position is expressed in pixels.
-Signature will be placed near the left side of the page, up about 1/4 of page A4, 30 reduces the signature from 100% to 30%
+Signature will be placed near the left side of the page, up about 1/4 of page A4, 30 reduces dimensions of the signature.png from 100% to 30%.

- Check the result, change the coordinates, if your signature is not clear, replace w (white) with g (grey)
+Check the result, if signature is not on the right positione, change the coordinates.
+If your signature is not clear, replace w (white) with g (grey)
 ## License

 This project is licensed under the MIT License - see the [LICENSE file](LICENSE) for details.